tidymodels/applicable/tests/testthat/_snaps/similarity.md

     Code
       apd_similarity(bad_data)
     Error <rlang_error>
-      The following variables are not binary: b, and d
+      The following variables are not binary: b and d